JackSzwergold/Writing/memories/A High Functioning Comedy Genius Enjoys the Bacchanal.md

 ***

+The party was weird because it was fun.
+It was honestly the first real house party I had been too in Madison that wasn’t at the Paper Towel Museum.
+It was also weird because Rob—our newspaper’s editor—actually showed up and was actually drinking.

+I wandered about and checked out the scene.
+The ground floor was like every other party: Keg, tons of people and some crappy piles of snacks on a table.
+I grabbed a red cup, some pretzels and walked downstairs.

+Downstairs was some shitty noise DJ situation.
+Lots of black lights, flickering lights and in the corner—near what seemed to be the entrance to a laundry room—was DJ DangerBear or MouseHead or some bullshit like this.
+There he was tweaking on mixers to a room of nobody.
+Well, not technically nobody: I was there and so was a fellow staffer at the newspaper, Todd.

+Todd was dressed up in some improvised outfit that consisted of some

+***

 *A High Functioning Comedy Genius Enjoys the Bacchanal (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*